rapid7/vm-console-client-ruby/docs/AssetGroupApi.md

 api_instance = Rapid7VmConsole::AssetGroupApi.new

 opts = {
-  param0: Rapid7VmConsole::AssetGroup.new # AssetGroup | The details of the asset group.
+  asset_group: Rapid7VmConsole::AssetGroup.new # AssetGroup | The details of the asset group.
 }

 begin